marshmallow-code/webargs/docs/upgrading.rst

         ...

-Finally, this change passes a proxy object where you once saw a dict.
-This means that if your schema has a `pre_load` hook which interacts with the data, it may need modifications.
+Finally, this change passes a proxy object where schemas once saw a dict.
+This means that if a schema has a `pre_load` hook which interacts with the data, it may need modifications.
 For example, a `flask` query string will be parsed into an `ImmutableMultiDict` type, which will break pre-load hooks which modify the data in-place.
-You may need to apply rewrites like so:
+Such usages need rewrites like so:

 .. code-block:: python